ToNi3141/Rasterix/rtl/top/Xilinx/NexysVideo/README.md

   - 2 TMU (max res: 256x256)
   - Mip mapping
   - Framebuffer size: 256kB + 256kB + 64 kB
-  - 32 bit floating point
+  - 25 bit fix point

 `rrxef`:
   - 2 TMU (max res: 256x256)
   - Mip mapping
-  - 32 bit floating point
+  - 25 bit fix point

 You can build it in two variants, `rrxif` and `rrxef`.
 Depending on the variant, you must enable the `VARIANT_RRXIF` or `VARIANT_RRXEF` for the library build.